FilipaGo/imdb-redesign-mobile-site-prototype/README.md

 IMDb's Homepage after the user logs in.
 First level mobile menu and user's menu on desktop when clicked.</p>
 <br></br>

 All the registered users’ options were grouped in the utility nav.
-I also created a “discover” area which aims to present curated contents to registered users (movies and tv shows) based upon their preferences, ratings, watchlist and check-ins.
+I also created a “discover” area which aims to present curated contents to registered users (movies and TV shows) based upon their preferences, ratings, watchlist and check-ins.

 As searching is a major entry point while navigating IMDb’s website, I gave the search bar a prominent placement and displayed the field “in focus” on the homepage, so the user won’t have to click to begin searching.
 This behavior only happens on desktop, as loading a website with the keyboard open could be a bit odd, confusing the users.